 Check out your local library for gluten-free cookbooks to get ideas and recipes if you can't afford to buy them.
 Online websites and blogs are great too!Not everyone can afford to by loads of new cookbooks.
 It was the first thing I had to stop buying when we had kids and went from two incomes to one.
 The Internet is a vast source of information, but also remember to check out you local library.
 Many will even buy in books you suggest!
 Then if you really like the cookbook you can always go out a buy it once you've already sussed it out.

-Make your own all purpose gluten-free flour, avoiding store brought pre-mixes to keep costs down.
+Make your own all purpose gluten-free flour, avoiding store bought pre-mixes to keep costs down.

 Like I stated above, I never buy pre-made gluten-free flours.
 They are so overpriced and while they are a easy way to start out gluten-free, you will soon be wanting something a little cheaper and more flexible.
 Also, most are made up of highly refined flours and starches with little to no nutritional value.
 I almost always use each gluten-free flour individually, adding different flours for different recipes, but if you are wanting to make up a good all-purpose gluten-free flour try this fantastic whole grain gluten-free flour mix from Shauna @ gluten-free girl.